MICHIGAN MASTERS RULES

 PLAYER CAUSED PAUSES AND CONTROLLER DESYNC PAUSES

 Pausing during a Game at any time results in a round forfeit.
 A pause during a Game’s final round forfeits the Game.
 You may lose a Set on a forfeited Round.
+In games such as Blaz Blue Cross Tag Battle, where rounds do not exist, you would lose an entire game.

 Wireless Controllers, unless specified in a tournaments individual rules, are banned.